Meet the 2025 Cohort

 During her career, Julie studied psychology, business, and leadership and enjoyed a 25 year career in healthcare administration as an executive, entrepreneur, and consultant.
 In 2020, the opportunity presented itself to pivot into a new career that aligned even more with her values and interests.
 She pursued coaching certification through iPEC and set up a coaching practice where she works with driven mid - to executive level professionals to identify their next values-aligned career step and transition confidently.

-Her desire for her time with Next Horizons is to take her personal spiritual journey deeper by studying philosophy and arts and to transform her coaching practice to help my clients go deeper into who they really are and who they want to become.
+Her desire for her time with Next Horizons is to take her personal spiritual journey deeper by studying philosophy and arts and to transform her coaching practice to help her clients go deeper into who they really are and who they want to become.
 Julie enjoys being outside, taking walks, meeting up with friends, movies, books, music, yoga and living by the water.

 After many years, Sara has finally had the opportunity to take her “junior year abroad”.
 She is very excited to experience Oxford-style learning and all that Oxford has to offer.